iron-meteor/iron-location/README.md

 Iron.Location
 ==============================================================================
-Reactive urls and pushState handling.
+Reactive urls that work with IE8/8 and modern pushState browsers.